Miaoyanchen/zhaoxiangding_deep.RL/PHP-2650-Final-Project---Deep-Reinforcement-Learning.md

 The first new features used in the paper is the convolutional network used to process the image of the games into states which will be fed into the Q-network (shown in Fig \@ref(fig:network)).

-Before feed the images to the network, some preprocessing need to be done as the raw images of the emulator(Atari 2600), which are 210 × 160 pixel images with a 128-colour palette, is demanding in terms of computation and memory requirements.
+Before feeding the images to the network, some pre-processing need to be done as the raw images of the emulator (Atari 2600), which are 210 × 160 pixel images with a 128-colour palette, is demanding in terms of computation and memory requirements.
 First, to encode a single frame the authors take the maximum value for each pixel colour value over the frame being encoded and the previous frame.
-This was necessary to remove flickering that is present in games where some objects appear only in even frames while other objects appear only in odd frames, an artefact caused by the limited number of sprites Atari 2600 can display at once.
+This is necessary to remove flickering that is present in games where some objects appear only in even frames while other objects appear only in odd frames, an artefact caused by the limited number of sprites Atari 2600 can display at once.
 Second, authors then extract the Y channel, also known as luminance, from the RGB frame and rescale it to 84 × 84.
-The function ($\phi$) from algorithm 1 described below applies this preprocessing to the 4 most recent frames and stacks them to produce the input to the Q-function.
+The function ($\phi$) from algorithm 1 described below applies this pre-processing to the 4 most recent frames and stacks them to produce the input to the Q-function.

 After image preprocessing, an 84 × 84 × 4 image will be used to train the network.
 The first hidden layer convolves 32 filters of 8 × 8 with stride 4 with the input image and applies a rectifier nonlinearity.
 The second hidden layer convolves 64 filters of 4 × 4 with stride 2, again followed by a rectifier nonlinearity.
 This is followed by a third convolutional layer that convolves 64 filters of 3 × 3 with stride 1 followed by a rectifier.
 The final hidden layer is fully-connected and consists of 512 rectifier units.
 The output layer is a fully-connected linear layer with a single output for each valid action (Q-value).